JoshuaScarbrough/Kingdom-Communit-E-Capstone/README.md

 - This is needed so when a user post a Post, Event, or Message the API will calculate the distance between the location of the user and the destination.
 If users are within a certian mile radius a notification will be sent out.

 Deployed Site at: https://kingdom-communit-e-frontend.onrender.com

+Kingdom Communit-E App overview: Hello and thank you for inquiring about my app.
+Kingdom Communit-E is a website that allows users to create connections with others by making an account and connecting with other users on the platform.
+The site is similar to your everyday social media platform but with a twist...
+The website uses an API to help users see the distance between them and other people who use the app.
+The goal of this is to increase hangouts and meetups when you see the person you are interacting with is right around the corner.
+The site also calculates the distance between various events and posts as well.
+The app also has a feature for a user to create an urgent post where they can detial a problem they are having and people can come and help the need.

+This application was created using Node with express as my backend.
+The test are written using Jest.
+The application frontend is created using React with styling using css.
+The test for the frontend are also written using Jest.